bmolparia/charts/README.md

 This script can be used to plot tree data in different styles.
 It takes an input file in the format produced by the software "mothur".
-The default chart plotted will be at level 3.
+The default chart plotted will be at taxonomy level 3.
 Multiple level charts will start at root and end after 3 as default behavior.
 This can be changed using the optional parameters.

 ### Positional Arguments: